mkishi1221/mkishi1221.github.io/_posts/2025-05-13-Building product in debit not credit.markdown

 ---
 layout: post
-title:  Working Harder Won't Validate a Startup Idea
+title:  More Hours Won’t Make a Bad Idea Good
-description: True success comes from solving a real problem that people are willing to pay for.
+description: Putting in extra hours feels productive, but effort alone can’t fix a weak concept.
+If the market isn’t responding, more grind won’t magically create validation.
 date:   2025-07-16 09:00:00 +0300
-image:  '/images/loan.jpg'
+image:  '/images/grind.jpg'
 tags:   [runway, validation, planning, learnings]
 ---

-**One of the hardest lessons I’ve learned as a product manager is that working hard does not validate a startup.**
+**One of the toughest lessons I’ve learned as a product manager is that persistence and hard work alone doesn’t validate a startup.**

 I’ve spent long hours building features, bringing in support from people who believed in the idea, and doing everything I could to make it succeed.
-But I’ve come to realise that none of it matters if I’m not solving a real problem that I can build a business with.
+But I’ve come to realise that none of it matters if I’m not solving a real problem that people are willing to pay for that I can build a business with.

 It's far too easy to go all in too early.
 I committed to ideas before finding paying customers.
 I brought in collaborators and moved forward without fully understanding whether there were enough people that truly needed what we were making.
 We poured our passion into crafting the product and cared deeply about the design, but that didn’t turn it into something people were willing to pay for.